sssolutiontec/open-source-catalog/README.md

 to request add/update entry.

 ### Send us email
-You can send email on info@sssolutiontec.com subject should include OSC init. e-g Add entry OSC or update entry OSC
+You can send email on (info at sssolutiontec dot com) subject should include OSC init. e-g Add entry OSC or update entry OSC

 For new entry, your email should contain following
 ```